-When used with another barrier method, such as the condom, the effectiveness of the diaphragm is increased
+When used with another barrier method, such as a condom, the diaphragm is more effective at preventing pregnancy.

-If you take it out before 6 hours have passed after sex you risk becoming pregnant.
+If you take your diaphragm out before 6 hours have passed after sex, you risk becoming pregnant.

-Your diaphragm could also break, tear, or develop tiny holes — which happens as it gets older — and this too could lead to an unintended pregnancy.
-You should examine your diaphragm for damage prior to using.
+Your diaphragm can break, tear, or develop tiny holes — which happens as it gets older.
+You should check your diaphragm for damage before each use.

-If you had a problem when using a diaphragm and are worried you could have become pregnant, you might want to consider taking emergency contraception, available from your doctor, chemist, health centre or family planning clinic.
-This should be taken as soon as possible (within 5 days, but sooner is better).
+If you’ve had a problem when using a diaphragm and are worried you could have become pregnant, you might want to consider taking emergency contraception.

-What are the advantages and disadvantages of the diaphragm?
+What are the advantages and disadvantages of diaphragms?

-Some of the main advantages are that it:
+Some of the main advantages with diaphragms are that they:

-- does not contain any hormones (and can be used if you are breastfeeding)
+- do not contain any hormones (and can be used if you are breastfeeding)

-- only needs to be used when having sex
+- only need to be used around the time of having sex

 - can be used more than once

-- it is less effective than many other methods of contraception
+- they are less effective than many other methods of contraception

-- some women find a diaphragm difficult to insert and risk placing it incorrectly
+- some women find diaphragms difficult to put in, and risk placing it incorrectly

-- it needs to be inserted into the vagina before sex
+- they need to be put into the vagina before sex